tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 ...and none of the other files were copied over - the `.gitignore` file, created above, prevented that from happening.

-# Verify the Project Runs
+# Verify the Project Still Runs

 bring up `Eclipse`: